microsoft/vscode-docs/docs/typescript/typescript-compiling.md

 By default, VS Code TypeScript displays code style issues as warnings instead of errors.
 This applies to:

-- Variable is declared but never used
+* Variable is declared but never used
-- Property is declared but its value is never read
+* Property is declared but its value is never read
-- Unreachable code detected
+* Unreachable code detected
-- Unused label
+* Unused label
-- Fall through case in switch
+* Fall through case in switch
-- Not all code paths return a value
+* Not all code paths return a value

 Treating these as warnings is consistent with other tools, such as TSLint.
 These will still be displayed as errors when you run `tsc` from the command line.

-You can disable this behavior by setting `"typescript.reportStyleChecksAsWarnings": false` in the User Settings file.
+You can disable this behavior by setting `"typescript.reportStyleChecksAsWarnings": false` in your User [settings](/docs/getstarted/settings.md).